Skip to main content

 Article 9 (Publicity Rights, etc.)

-① The Artist's name (including real name, alias, nickname, group name, etc.), photograph, portrait, handwriting, voice, and anything else representing the Artist's identity created by this Agreement shall belong to the Artist, and the Artist shall have the property right to commercially utilize it, and the Company shall have the right to exclusively use it in connection with the Artist's popular culture art service or the Company's business for the period of the Agreement, unless otherwise agreed between the Company and the Artist.
+① The Artist’s name (including real name, alias, nickname, group name, etc.), photograph, portrait, handwriting, voice, and anything else representing the Artist’s identity created by this Agreement shall belong to the Artist.
+The Artist shall have the property right to commercially utilize it.
+The Company shall have the right to exclusively use it in connection with the Artist’s popular culture art service or the Company’s business for the period of the Agreement unless otherwise agreed between the Company and the Artist.

-② The rights of the Company under Paragraph ① shall expire upon the end of the contract period.
+② The Company’s rights under Paragraph ① shall expire upon the end of the contract period.
 However, if the Company wishes to use the property rights under Paragraph ① even after the end of the contract period, it must agree in advance in writing with the Artist.

 SFEC regulates the “Publicity Rights” of Artists.
-Publicity rights are not a concept or regulation originally stipulated in the Korean legal system.
+Publicity rights are not a concept or regulation initially stipulated in the Korean legal system.
 Korean courts have previously recognized a concept similar to publicity rights under the term “Portrait Right,” but “Portrait Right” is also not a defined legal term.
-Furthermore, while portrait and publicity rights are used interchangeably, they are not the same concept.
+Furthermore, while portrait and publicity rights are interchangeable, they are not the same concept.

 As mentioned above, because these are not defined legal terms and concepts, Korean courts have recognized the publicity rights of entertainers and celebrities differently in each case.
-The United States recognized publicity rights earlier, initially as an adjunct to the privacy right.
-Still, it wasn't until the Federal Circuit's 1953 decision in Haelan Laboratories, Inc. v.
+The United States initially recognized publicity rights as an adjunct to the privacy right.
+Still, it wasn’t until the Federal Circuit’s 1953 decision in Haelan Laboratories, Inc. v.
 Topps Chewing Gum, Inc. that the right was recognized as a separate and independent economic value distinct from the general privacy right.
-Since then, publicity rights have been recognized in other states through legislation such as the New York Right of Publicity Act of 1903 and has been protected by case law.
+Since then, publicity rights have been identified in other states through legislation such as the New York Right of Publicity Act of 1903 and have been protected by case law.

 Since it is recognized as a right based on human personality, there has been much controversy over whether it is a personal right or a property right in the process of its legal recognition.
-If it is recognized as a personality right, the right of publicity is an inalienable right that cannot be transferred to others, but if it is defined as a property right, the disposition of the right to transfer the right to a third party can be recognized.
-The controversy arises because the right of publicity has the characteristics of a right of personality, but it also has the characteristics of a property right as a means of earning a living for celebrities and entertainers.
-For this reason, the right of publicity is arguably a very peculiar right.
+If it is recognized as a personality right, the right of publicity is an inalienable right that cannot be transferred to others.
+Still, if it is defined as a property right, the disposition of the right to transfer the right to a third party can be recognized.
+The controversy arises because the right of publicity has the characteristics of a right of personality.
+Still, it also has the characteristics of a property right to earn a living for celebrities and entertainers.
+For this reason, the right to publicity is arguably a very peculiar right.

-This new regulation first came into effect on June 8, 2022, and was followed by Article 3 of the Amendment to the Civil Act, which clarifies the right of publicity under the name of the “right of personality marking profit”.
+This new regulation first came into effect on June 8, 2022.
+It was followed by Article 3 of the Amendment to the Civil Act, which clarifies the right of publicity under the name of the “right of personality marking profit.”
 The Civil Act is currently being revised.
-This amendment to the Civil Act defines the right of commercialization of personal characteristics as “the right to commercially exploit one's name, portrait, voice, and other personal characteristics.”
-Paragraph 4 of Article 3 (3) of the same amendment defines this right as an inheritable right for 30 years after the death of the person and explicitly defines the general content of the right of publicity as well as its property rights aspects.
+This Civil Act amendment defines the right to commercialize personal characteristics as “the right to commercially exploit one’s name, portrait, voice, and other personal characteristics.”
+Paragraph 4 of Article 3 (3) of the same amendment defines this right as an inheritable right for 30 years after the person’s death and explicitly defines the general content of the right of publicity and its property rights aspects.

-With this legal background in mind, let's take a look at the SFEC's regulations on the right of publicity.
+With this legal background in mind, let’s examine the SFEC’s regulations on the right of publicity.

 “Article 2 (Definitions), Provision 1. (l) of the UNFAIR COMPETITION PREVENTION AND TRADE SECRET PROTECTION ACT” provides the legal requirements for recognizing the right of publicity.
-To qualify for a statutory right of publicity, a person must first be widely known in the world.
+To qualify for a statutory right of publicity, a person must first be widely known worldwide.
 Second, the publicity must have economic value.
-If these two requirements are met, a famous celebrity or entertainer is likely to have a legally recognized right of publicity.
-If so, an artist who is a party to SFEC's contract will sign an exclusive artist agreement under the premise of recognizing the right of publicity in accordance with the provisions of Article 9 of this agreement, and the right will be protected by law.
+If these two requirements are met, a famous celebrity or entertainer will likely have a legally recognized right of publicity.
+If so, an artist who is a party to SFEC’s contract will sign an exclusive artist agreement to identify the right of publicity in accordance with Article 9 of this Agreement, and the right will be protected by law.

-Given the personal nature of the Artist's publicity rights, Article 9 of the SFEC stipulates that the rights are non-transferable.
-However, this contract stipulates that the Company shall legally and exclusively utilize the Artist's non-transferable publicity rights for the sole purpose of generating revenue during the term of the contract.
-Although the rights cannot be transferred from the Artist, the contract allows the Company to exercise its property rights to demand payment from third parties by using the contract period only.
-However, the SFEC also stipulates that the company's exercise of such exclusive rights can be separately agreed with the Artist to use publicity rights outside of the exclusive form, such as non-exclusive rights or joint rights.
+Given the personal nature of the Artist’s publicity rights, Article 9 of the SFEC stipulates that the rights are non-transferable.
+However, this contract stipulates that the Company shall legally and exclusively utilize the Artist’s non-transferable publicity rights to generate revenue during the contract term.
+Although the rights cannot be transferred from the Artist, the contract allows the Company to exercise its property rights to demand payment from third parties using the contract period only.
+However, the SFEC also stipulates that the Company’s exercise of such exclusive rights can be separately agreed with the Artist to use publicity rights outside of the exclusive form, such as non-exclusive or joint rights.

-The SFEC also stipulates that the Company's right to use the publicity rights shall expire upon the termination of the Company's contract with the Artist.
-However, if the Company wishes to continue to use the Artist's publicity rights even after the termination of the contract, the Company must obtain separate written consent from the artist.
-Furthermore, the SFEC stipulates that the Company may not use the publicity rights in a way that would be disparaging to the Artist's personality.
-Therefore, the Company must obtain the Artist's written consent during the “trademark registration” process described in the previous article, which must also include the Artist's written consent to use the publicity rights.
+The SFEC also stipulates that the Company’s right to use the publicity rights shall expire upon the termination of the Company’s contract with the Artist.
+However, if the Company wishes to continue to use the Artist’s publicity rights even after the termination of the Agreement, the Company must obtain separate written consent from the Artist.
+Furthermore, the SFEC stipulates that the Company may not use the publicity rights in a way that would disparage the Artist’s personality.
+Therefore, the Company must obtain the Artist’s written consent during the “trademark registration” process described in the previous article, which must also include the Artist’s written authorization to use the publicity rights.

 * Standard contract analysis continues in the series.